luxonis/depthai-hardware/docs/source/pages/articles/oak-s3.rst

 The actual number really depends on the AI model you are using.
 Some models might only have 3.5x performance boost while others could have 20x performance boost compared to Myriad X performance.

-It's also important to say that Keem Bay only supports INT8 datatype.
+Keem Bay supports **FP16 and INT8** datatype.
 They provide tools for quantization of models as well, so converting the model won't be any different from converting the model for Myriad X (which supports FP16).

+Keem Bay has 20 DPU (Data Processing Units) integrated which are capable of delivering 5120 TOPS (INT8) or 1.28 TFLOPS (FP16).
+It supports Sparse acceleration and compression increasing effective TOP's by 2x to 20TOPS and effective FPS performance by 2x+.

 Keem Bay specifications
 #######################